MicrosoftDocs/xamarin-docs/docs/ios/platform/introduction-to-ios12/arkit2.md

 }
 ```

-### Custom Visualization
+### Custom visualization

 The app shows the low-level “point cloud” of the object contained within a bounding box projected onto a detected horizontal plane.

-This point cloud is available to developers in the `ARFrame.RawFeaturePoints` property.
+This point cloud is available to developers in the `[ARFrame.RawFeaturePoints](https://developer.xamarin.com/api/property/ARKit.ARFrame.RawFeaturePoints/)` property.
 Visualizing the point cloud efficiently can be a tricky problem.
 Iterating over the points, then creating and placing a new SceneKit node for each point would kill the frame rate.
-Alternatively, if done asynchronously there would be a lag.
+Alternatively, if done asynchronously, there would be a lag.
 The sample maintains performance with a three-part strategy:

 * Using unsafe code to pin the data in place and interpret the data as a raw buffer of bytes.
-* Converting that raw buffer into an SCNGeometrySource and creating a “template” SCNGeometryElement object.
+* Converting that raw buffer into an `[SCNGeometrySource](https://developer.xamarin.com/api/type/SceneKit.SCNGeometrySource/)` and creating a “template” `[SCNGeometryElement](https://developer.xamarin.com/api/type/SceneKit.SCNGeometryElement/)` object.
-* Rapidly “stitching together” the raw data and the template using SCNGeometry.Create(SCNGeometrySource[], SCNGeometryElement[])
+* Rapidly “stitching together” the raw data and the template using `[SCNGeometry.Create(SCNGeometrySource[], SCNGeometryElement[])](https://developer.xamarin.com/api/member/SceneKit.SCNGeometry.Create/p/SceneKit.SCNGeometrySource[]/SceneKit.SCNGeometryElement[]/)`

 ```csharp
 internal static SCNGeometry CreateVisualization(NVector3[] points, UIColor color, float size)